Adaptive Fourier decomposition of slice regular functions: Introduction

-Our motivation comes from the adaptive Fourier decomposition of the holomorphic Hardy spaces in the unit disc of complex plane \cite{Qian_1}.
-This decomposition provides an adaptive, or rapid, approximations by a series of parameterized reproducing kernels.
-It achieves a greedy algorithm through the choices based on the maximal selection principle.
-In the process there arises the Takenaka-Malmquist orthonormal system, which recovers the classical Fourier system when all the parameters are chosen to be zero.
-Since the functions in the Takenaka-Malmquist orthonormal system are all rational functions, it results in the theory of approximation by rational functions instead of polynomials.
-The Takenaka-Malmquist system can be thought of as the hyperbolic version of the Fourier system.
-The advantage of the hyperbolic version over the classical Fourier algorithm lies at its fast approximation.
-The adaptive Fourier decomposition allows repeating selections of the parameters that leads to the best matching pursuit at each step of parameter selection.
-None of an existed matching pursuit algorithm or greedy algorithm enjoys this optimality for they do not allow repeating selections of the parameters.
-Especially, it offers an effective and useful sparse representation when in the function space understudy there does exist an approximation theory \cite{Alpay_2}.
-As a rational orthogonal decomposition, the adaptive Fourier decomposition can also approximate meromorphic functions that cannot be done by polynomials, which results in substantial developments and comprehensive applications such as digital signal processing \cite{Qian_4}, image processing \cite{LZQ_1}, and system identification \cite{WQLG_1}.
+Our motivation comes from adaptive Fourier decompositions (AFDs) for the holomorphic Hardy spaces of the unit disc and of a half of the complex plane \cite{Qian_1}.
+The type of decompositions provides approximations by suitable linear combinations of parameterized reproducing kernels in the respective Hardy spaces.
+The decompositions may result in merely an orthonormal system: It may not be a basis but adaptive to the given signal.
+It, however, achieves fast decomposition through extracting out the greatest energy portion from the orthogonal remainder at each iterative step.
+Together with the process there arise the Takenaka-Malmquist (TM) orthonormal systems (\cite{Walsh}).
+If instead of the maximal selection principle one uses a set of parameters satisfying the hyperbolic non-separability rule $\sum_{k=1}^\infty (1-|a_k|)=\infty,$ then the decomposition process results in a TM basis.
+The Fourier basis $\{z^n\}_{n=0}^\infty$ is a particular case corresponding to all the parameters $a_n$ being identically zero.
+Since Takenaka-Malmquist system consists of rational functions, the study falls into the scope of rational approximation (\cite{Walsh}).
+The Takenaka-Malmquist bases can be thought of hyperbolic versions of the Fourier system.
+The adaptive Fourier decomposition allows repeating selections of the parameters that offers attainability of the best matching pursuit at each step of parameter selection.
+The adaptive Fourier decomposition methodology facilitates efficient and thus useful sparse representations.
+It is, in particular, effective when in the underlying Hilbert space there does exist an approximation theory.
+Adaptive Fourier decomposition with different contexts has undergone substantial developments (\cite{Alpay_1,Alpay_2,Qian_3,Qian_5}) with ample applications, such as digital signal processing \cite{Qian_4}, image processing \cite{LZQ_1}, and system identification \cite{WQLG_1}.